 Can you see yourself doing any stage shows?

 I have previously done some musicals, I played Gretl in The Sound of Music at Regent’s Park, I was in Scrooge and I was a soloist in Evita.
 I love filming and musicals, but they are completely different.
 I’m just going to see what happens in the future.

 What would you like to have achieved by the time you are twenty?

 Twenty years old feels like ages away but it’s actually only seven years away.
 I just want to become a successful actress.
 It doesn’t matter what age I achieve this at it is just what I would really like to do.
 I would love to be the main character in a really huge successful feature film.
 I would love to play a part like Jane Bond, James Bond’s daughter.
 I would love to play a part like this.

 What advice would you give to young people wanting a career in acting?

 I would say to anyone although it is an extremely tough industry, don’t give up on your dreams and you have to want it yourself.
 You have to enjoy being on set, there is lots of waiting around and the audition process can sometimes be tough, and you shouldn’t be forced into it.
 I love acting so much and enjoy everything about it.

 Have you had any embarrassing moments on set?

 I am yet to have an embarrassing moment on set but I know they are to come.
-However, I went into an audition once, I went to shake the directors hand but he didn’t so I just pretended I had an itch on my head.
+However, I went into an audition once, I went to shake the director’s hand but he didn’t so I just pretended I had an itch on my head.
 I must have gone really red.
 Also when I was a lot younger and I went into an audition and they asked me my name, they thought I had said Orla and told me what a lovely name it was.
-As they had complemented me on my name, I didn’t want to correct them so just went with it.
+As they had complimented me on my name, I didn’t want to correct them so I just went with it.